G1-10ST/MobiExpert---AI-Project/README.md

 An Artificial Intelligence Project which reccomends mobile phones to a user according to his style of usage.
 This project uses KNN algorithm to predict the suitable mobile phone to its user.
-This project has self made dataset.
+This project uses dataset which is created by us.